PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

 4. Double down on the high-performing campaign types:
    - Replicate the marketing efficiency surge in Q2 and Q3 of 2026 to smooth out seasonality rather than relying solely on a year-end boost.
 5. Strategic Inventory Scaling:
-   - utilizes cyclical sales data to project future inventory requirements.
+   - Utilizes cyclical sales data to project future inventory requirements.
 Maintain optimal stock levels for top-performing products to sustain growth momentum while mitigating the risk of stock-outs and lost revenue.
 6. Targeted Re-engagement:
    - Transition from acquisition to retention.
 Send personalized emails to existing customers with exclusive promotional vouchers to drive repeat orders without needing a new expensive ad campaign.